Womens Rock n Roll Retreat

 What is the cancellation policy?

 If you need to cancel after sending in your registration, please notify firstname.lastname@example.org right away.
 If you choose to donate your tuition fee, you will be given a tax receipt.
-If you cancel anytime before March 7, you are entitled to a full refund minus a $25 cancellation fee.
-If you cancel after March 6, you will not be issued a refund.
+If you cancel anytime prior to a month before camp, you are entitled to a full refund minus a $25 cancellation fee.
+If you cancel during the month prior to camp, you will not be issued a refund.
 In the event of a medical emergency, credit for a future session may be available.
 Please note that absolutely no refunds will be issued after the start of the program.

 Is food provided for the participants?